sap-tutorials/Tutorials/tutorials/mlb-hxe-tools-sql-jdbc/mlb-hxe-tools-sql-jdbc.md

 ---
-title: Use a JDBC based querying tool with SAP HANA, express edition
+title: Use JDBC-Based Querying Tool with SAP HANA, express edition
 description: Provide details on the installation the SAP HANA client and instruction to connect a SAP HANA, express edition instance from almost any JDBC based querying tool.
 auto_validation: true
 primary_tag: products>sap-hana\, express-edition